Mossos d'Esquadra: Current role

-The Mossos d'Esquadra are a police force of the Spanish state placed under the authority of the Generalitat de Catalunya within the territory of the autonomous community of Catalonia.
-The National Police and the Civil Guard, on the other hand, are commanded directly by the Spanish ministry of the interior.
-They keep some officers in Catalonia to support the fight against terrorism, to handle identity documents, immigration and other limited responsibilities of the central government.
-However, when there was a dispute between the governments of Catalonia and of Spain about Catalonia becoming independent, and the Catalonian government called a referendum for 1 October 2017, the Spanish government sent thousands of members of the national Guardia Civil and Spanish National Police to Barcelona and Girona with the intention of preventing voting, as the referendum was deemed illegal by the Spanish Constitutional Court.
+The Mossos d'Esquadra operate under the authority of the Generalitat de Catalunya within the territory of the autonomous community of Catalonia (through the Catalan Ministry of Home Affairs; Catalan: Departament d'Interior).
+The National Police and the Civil Guard, by contrast, are commanded directly by the Spanish Ministry of the Interior.
+The Mossos keep some officers in Catalonia to support anti-terrorism operations, handle identity documents, police immigration, and execute other limited responsibilities of the central government.

 The sidearms officers can pick from are the Heckler & Koch USP or the Walther P99 both of which are chambered for 9×19mm.
-Regular Mossos can also use the Heckler & Koch UMP sub-machine gun which was seen in use by the Mossos during the 2017 Barcelona attacks in the hands of responding members.
+Regular Mossos can also use the Heckler & Koch UMP sub-machine gun, used by the Mossos during the 2017 Barcelona attacks.

 The Mossos are trained in the Institut de Seguretat Pública de Catalunya (Public Safety Institute of Catalonia), which also trains local police officers.

 Special intervention group (GEI)

-Special intervention group (GEI) in Catalan: Grup Especial d'Intervenció.

-The Special Intervention Groups AGEI (or simply GEI) is a Mossos d'Esquadra body specialized in interventions with a high risk of armed violence (such as terrorist detention, rescues of hostages, VIP protection, etc.).
+The Special Intervention Group (GEI; in Catalan: Grup Especial d'Intervenció) is a Mossos d'Esquadra body that specializes in situations with a high risk of armed violence such as terrorist detention, rescues of hostages, and VIP protection.
 This group is under the command of the Intervention Division.
-In the USA the equivalent to this type of police is SWAT.

-This group was created in 1984 with the collaboration of Spezialeinsatzkommando (SEK) of Germany It was kept secret in anticipation of the security challenges that would be posed with the holding of the Barcelona Olympic Games in 1992.
-In addition, the second reason for its creation was the transfer of responsibility for the prisons to the Generalitat de Catalonia that made it necessary to have a protocol to deal with riots and / or hostage-taking.
+This group was created in 1984 with the collaboration of Spezialeinsatzkommando (SEK) of Germany.
+It was kept secret in anticipation of the security challenges that would be posed with the holding of the Barcelona Olympic Games in 1992.
+Another rationale for its creation was to transfer responsibility for prisons to the Generalitat de Catalonia; this was felt to require a protocol to deal with riots or hostage-taking.

-Later the GEI worked with the Special Operations Group (GEO) of the National Police Corps in 1991, which advised on various matters.